 Congratulations!!
 If you’re reading this post, you might have just finished interviewing for MD/PhD programs.
 This alone is a huge accomplishment.
 Be very proud of yourself!

 In this post, we outline a few things about what to expect after you’ve interviewed for an MD/PhD program.
-We’ll give a general timeline of when schools tend to give acceptances, talk about the rules regarding how many acceptances you can hold, and also discuss what to do in the awkward period where you’re waiting acceptances.
-We won’t specifically discuss being waitlisted in this particular post, but if you check out our Application Corner homepage, you’ll see that we plan to do so in the near future.
-Stay tuned!
+We’ll give a general timeline of when schools tend to give acceptances, talk about the rules regarding how many acceptances you can hold, and also discuss what to do in the awkward period where you’re awaiting acceptances.
+We won’t specifically discuss being waitlisted in this particular post, but you can find information about that in our other Application Corner post here!

 TIMING OF ACCEPTANCES